rhuang1Deloitte/engineering-connect-lb-hackathon/README.md

 ## Making Your Submission

-To start your submission fork this repository and create a folder in the root directory with your team name as the name.
+To start your submission fork this repository and create a folder under the `/submissions` directory with your team name as the name.
 Instructions for how to fork a repository can be found here: [Fork A Repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

 Once your team has completed the implementation make a pull request back to the original repository.
 This pull request will be approved by the submission closing time.
 Instructions for how to make a pull request into the original repository can be found here: [Creating A Pull Request From A Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

-An example submission can be found in this repostory at `/example-team`.
+An example submission can be found in this repostory at `/submissions/example-team`.

 All submissions will be licenced under the GNU General Public License Version 2, a copy of which can be found in this respository and at this link: [GNU General Public License, Version 2.](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)